shownola/template/README.md

 # template
 Rails devise bootstrap template

-* This is a template that add devise and bootrap 4 to a rails application.
+* This is a template that adds devise and bootstrap 4 to a rails application.

 * Run $ rails new (APP NAME) -m devise_bootstrap.rb